MediLeave

 Once approved, receive your eScript via sms or email and take it to your local pharmacy to get it dispensed.

-How to Get an Online Prescription with MediLeave
+How to get scripts online with MediLeave

 Step 1: Choose from a New Script or a Repeat Script